Writing Your Lambda Function

 Web3

-Initialized object for interacting with the blockchain.
+Initialized web3.js object for interacting with the blockchain.
 Comes with pre-injected RPC provider, aw well as account credentials for signing transactions.

 storage